Page updated November 8, 2022. Please check this page regularly so we can let you know what we know when we know it!

 The conditions of approval for these vaccines include close monitoring of your side effects.
 Please see here for some information about vaccine side effects.

-If you have recently had your first dose of a Covid-19 vaccine and are having side effects that you are worried about, please use the vaccine side effect checker, ask your GP, or call 13HEALTH and follow the advice.
+If you have recently had your first dose of a Covid-19 vaccine and are having side effects that you are worried about, please use the vaccine side effect checker, ask a GP, or call 13HEALTH and follow the advice.

 QLD Health also has a COVID-19 adverse event following immunisation reporting form which you may access here.